MathewT/aws-certified-developer/IAM.md

 ## Roles
 1. A role is an AWS identity with permission policies that determine what the identity can and cannot do in AWS
+1. Roles are used to delegate access (permissions) to users, applications or services that don't normally have access to AWS resources
+1. You create roles and assign to resources
 1.
-1. You create roles and assign to resources

 ## Policy Documents